Dissemination Grant Applications - Request for Proposals

-The dissemination grant program will foster the sharing of charter school best practices, encourage the development of new high-quality charter schools, offer technical assistance to developers, provide mentorship for new charter developers, and distribute policy guides and governance examples to all interested parties.
+The dissemination program will foster the sharing of charter school best practices, encourage the development of new high-quality charter schools, offer technical assistance to developers, provide mentorship for new charter developers, and distribute policy guides and governance examples to all interested parties.

 ELIGIBILITY: Charter schools that have been in operation for three (3) or more years.